AByteBehind/Microsoft_Classic/Microsoft_OpenEIS/Documentation/README.md

 Discover a Whole New Way to Look at EIS Full Page Brochure (1092 Part No. 35332) - OEISIntroduction.pdf

-Microsoft Excel EIS Builder User's Guide (0393 Part No. 51695)
+Microsoft Excel EIS Builder User's Guide (0393 Part No. 51695) - OEIS_UsersGuide-r.pdf

-Building Enterprise Information Systems: A Guide to EIS Development with Microsoft Applications (1192 Part No. 35340)
+Building Enterprise Information Systems: A Guide to EIS Development with Microsoft Applications (1192 Part No. 35340) - BuildingEntInfSys_AGuideToEISDevelopment-r.pdf

-Microsoft License Card (0992 Part No. 36543)
+Microsoft License Card (0992 Part No. 36543) - License.pdf

-Microsoft Registration Card (0393 Part No. 51296)
+Microsoft Registration Card (0393 Part No. 51296) - Register.pdf

 Open EIS Applications and Tools Folder (1192 Part No. 021-051-060) - ApplicationsAndTools-r.pdf